Skip to main content

 });

-In case you need to set a custom format to a specific field, use the format parameter of the fields property.
-Refer to Applying formats to fields.
+To set a custom format for a specific field, use the format parameter of the fields property.
+See Applying formats to fields.

-Pivot uses the following characters for setting the date and time format:
+Pivot uses the following characters to define the date and time format:

 CharacterDefinitionExample